-A technical recruiter is responsible for filling open technology-based positions - such as engineering, product management, or IT roles.
-The difference between general recruiters and technical recruiters is that the latter usually have a background in technology themselves that allows them to better understand the exact needs of the company and qualifications of the candidate.
+A technical recruiter is responsible for filling open technology-based positions – such as engineering, product management, or IT roles.
+The difference between general recruiters and technical recruiters is that the latter usually have a background in technology themselves that allows them to better understand the exact needs of the company and the qualifications of the candidate.

 For the Senior Technical Recruiter role for The Trade Desk, the job description specifies that they're looking for someone who can “creatively source and connect with top/leading/best-of-the-best engineering talent” and “invest in understanding our strategic objectives, technical challenges, and complexities of our unique company positioning and industry.”

-In Shift.org's job description for an Office Manager in San Francisco, Shift.org says they’re looking for a candidate who can “serve as the main point of contact for visitors and employees on all office and IT related matters, be the front of house and cultural ambassador for Shift, and promote and support a positive environment.”
+In Shift.org's job description for an Office Manager in San Francisco, Shift.org says they’re looking for a candidate who can “serve as the main point of contact for visitors and employees on all office, and IT related matters, be the front of house and cultural ambassador for Shift, and promote and support a positive environment.”